 - Ahu Vai Uri at Tahai is the shorter row of moai, often photographed at sunset because it is on the other side of the island.

 However, with seven days, you can do full justice to Easter Island.
-These are the sites you’ll want to see when you find out about them:
+These are the lesser-known sites you’ll want to visit when you find out about them:

 - Ahu Akivi, the only seaward-facing moai platform.